inadeqtfuturs/next-mdx-relations/README.md

 #### relationGenerators: object?

 `relationGenerators` is an object consisting of key value pairs that correspond to a relational attribute and the function used to generate that attribute.
 These functions have access to all `nodes` after they've been read and `metaGenerators` have been run.
+We'll use the provided key to add the returned data to each page's `meta` object.

+`relation` keys can be defined either as a string or as a stringified array.
+In the example below, we're generating both the previous and next page/post.
+Rather than break these out into two different generators, we can generate both values in one function, and each value will be name spaced correctly.

 ``` js
 import { createUtils } from 'next-mdx-relations';